I’ve been to a fair share of lounges where “180” is the operating principle.

 Amex expanded Centurion Lounges into new cities across the United States and international gateways in recent years, but space inside those lounges has remained an issue.
 It’s why Amex chose to double, or even triple the size of various lounges such as Seattle and San Francisco recently.

-Specifically, Amex will allow Centurion Lounge access to primary and all additional Platinum and Centurion cardholders as usual, but will institute new guest fee policies for Platinum Card members.
-Access for Centurion (Black Card) holders will remain unchanged…
+Specifically, Amex will allow Centurion Lounge access to primary and all additional Platinum and Centurion cardholders as usual, but will institute new guest fee policies for some Amex Platinum Card members.
+Access for Centurion (Black Card) holders will remain unchanged, as well as those with Corporate Platinum Cards, but not business Platinum Cards.

-Amex allows all Platinum Card holders to add up to 3 additional cardholders to their account at a cost of $175 total, so adding 3 frequent travel companions would cost under $60 a person for the year.
+Amex allows all Platinum Card holders to add up to 3 additional cardholders to their account at a cost of $175 total, so adding 3 frequent travel companions would cost under $60 a person for the year for access.
 That’s better than paying $50 a visit, for sure.

 For people who don’t travel with guests, or only travel with guests who are already additional cardmembers on their account, or carry the Platinum card on their own, this is a very positive change.
-Of course, with this kind of lead time, future iterations to the Centurion Lounge access policy could be introduced.
+There should be some success to curbing crowding issues with this implementation starting today.

 Centurion Lounges should genuinely be less crowded as a result.
 Less crowd, better experience.